oracle/odpi/doc/src/public_functions/dpiConn.rst

     **releaseStringLength** -- a pointer to the length of the release string which will be populated when this function returns successfully.

-    **versionInfo** -- a pointer to a :ref:`dpiVersionInfo` structure which will be populated with the version information of the Oracle Database to which the connection has been made.
+    **versionInfo** -- a pointer to a :ref:`dpiVersionInfo<dpiVersionInfo>` structure which will be populated with the version information of the Oracle Database to which the connection has been made.

 .. function:: int dpiConn_getStmtCacheSize(dpiConn \*conn, \